 Tapping into recent debates, and complementing the discussion during our 2nd Discussion Series session with Prof. Milja Kurki, we suggest participants to read one or more of following articles before joining the reading group session:

 - Hafner-Burton, E., Kahler, M., & Montgomery, A. (2009).
 Network Analysis for International Relations.
 International Organization, 63(3), 559-592. doi:10.1017/S0020818309090195

 - Adler-Nissen Rebecca and Pouliot, Vincent.
 Power in practice: Negotiating the international intervention in Libya.
 European Journal of International Relations.
 20(4): 889-911. doi:10.1177/1354066113512702

 If you questions or suggestions for future reading group themes, do get in touch with the RELATE activity coordinators Sharon Lecocq (email@example.com) and Heidi Maurer (firstname.lastname@example.org).

-RELATE will also have panels on relational social theories at this year’s ECPR General Conference (Panel: Network Analysis in European Studies and International Relations, Section: Political Networks) as well as UACES 2022.
-NOTE: RELATE will be able to offer financial support to Early Career Scholars (particularly PhD candidates) submitting papers to our panels.
+NOTE: RELATE can able to offer financial support to Early Career Scholars (particularly PhD candidates) submitting papers to our panels.

 And coming soon…